bec2148/hpml-finalproject/README.md

 - CIFAR10_distillation_edge_detect.ipynb  Precalculates Edge Detection.
 The results of this code are compared against the baseline.
 - MNIST_distillation.ipynb  The plain vanilla MNIST distillation logic.
 The MNIST baseline.
 - MNIST_distillation_edge_detect.ipynb  The plain vanilla MNIST distillation logic.
 The MNIST baseline.
+- MNIST_finalproject.ipynb  Used for initial dry runs of MNIST processing.